Installation Guide

 Once fully booted, you should be greeted by a screen like this:

 Some background processing will still take place the first time you boot Haiku, so don't be alarmed by the disk activity.
 After a little while, the system should settle down.
-Make sure to read our Welcome documentation; there is a link on the Desktop.
+Make sure to read our Welcome documentation that is the default homepage of WebPositive, and go through the Quick Tour which is linked on the Desktop.

 Have fun and thanks a lot for trying out Haiku!
 We hope you'll like it!
 If you run into what you believe to be a bug, please file a report in our bug tracker.
 Before filing a bug report, please take the time to quickly check if your issue has already been reported; it if has, then please add a comment if you have additional information, like how to reproduce the problem.
 If the issue hasn't been reported before, create a new ticket and provide as many useful details as you can.